kevinl206/passwordgenerator/README.md

 # passwordgenerator

+This challenge was to fix a password generator to generate a password.
 This code for the Password Generator was made in Javascript.
-The code was create  so random numbers

-Acceptance Criteria
+## Acceptance Criteria

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria